gvwilson/thirdbit/teaching/biblio.md

 *  <a id="kuchner-marketing">[Kuchner2011]</a> Marc Kuchner: _[Marketing for Scientists: How to Shine in Tough Times](https://www.amazon.com/Marketing-Scientists-Shine-Tough-Times/dp/1597269948/)_.
 Island Press, 2011, 978-1597269940. _A short, readable guide to making people aware of, and care about, your work._

 *   <a id="kuittinen-patterns">[Kuittinen2004]</a> Marja Kuittinen and Jorma Sajaniemi: "Teaching Roles of Variables in Elementary Programming Courses" _Proc.
 9th Annual SIGCSE Conference on Innovation and Technology in Computer Science Education_, 2004, 10.1145/1007996.1008014. _Presents a few patterns used in novice programming and looks at the pedagogical value of teaching them._

+*   <a id="lang-cheating">[Lang2013]</a> James M. Lang: _[Cheating Lessons: Learning From Academic Dishonesty](https://www.amazon.com/Cheating-Lessons-Learning-Academic-Dishonesty/dp/0674724631/)_ Harvard University Press, 2013, 978-0674724631. _Explores why students cheat, and how courses often give them incentives to do so._

 *   <a id="learning-theories">[Learning2017]</a> "Learning Theories" website. <http://www.learning-theories.com/>, viewed April 2017.